wi3jmu/template/binder/README.md

 - Choose a language for your environment
 - Add the required packages
-- Delete unnecessary files config files
+- Delete unnecessary config files

 ## Python and R
 __environment.yml__ - Install a Python environment.
 It also allows to install R packages or include *pip* instructions